ZeroIntensity/discobase/docs/library.md

 ## Logging in

 It's worth noting that the `Database` constructor itself doesn't actually initialize the server.
-If we want to do anything useful, we need to log in -- _that's_ when the server gets initialized.
+If we want to do anything useful, we need to log in&mdash;_that's_ when the server gets initialized.

 There are a few methods to log in, that depend on your use case, the simplest being `login()`: